Flutterwave/Angular-v3/README.md

 }
 ```

-Payment option parameters and descriptions:
+### Parameters

+Read more about our parameters and how they can be used [here](https://developer.flutterwave.com/docs/collecting-payments/inline).

 | Parameter           | Always Required ? | Description                                                                                                                                                                                                                             |
 | ------------------- | ----------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |